Mukul1127/MeteoNow/README.md

 # MeteoWeather
-A Random Weather App made in Astro
+A Weather App made in Astro by Mukul Kedia